 • Oil is a major factor affecting the performance and service life of the transmission and clutch.
-Do not use non-detergent, vegetable, or castor based racing oils.

 Other viscosities shown in the following chart may be used when the average temperature in your riding area is within the indicated range.

 JASO T 903 standard